 In the late 1970’s Dave Lobb of The Greenwood Morris Men and later The Earls of Essex Morris formed GOG (The Grand Order of Guisers).
 As well as reviving dancing giants that can still be seen parading to this day (including Gogmagog the London Giant), GOG also revived the Islington Milkmaid’s Garland Morris and a Jack in the Green that paraded in Covent Garden.

 Around this time Greenwood Morris used to dance at dawn at Alexandra Palace, then bring their Jack-in-the-Green into the City for an evening tour of London Wall and the Smithfield area and Mick Skrzipiec and the Earls of Essex Morris Men would parade a Jack-in-the-Green around the City of London.

 The Bluebell Hill or Rochester’s Sweeps Jack was revived in 1981 by Gordon Newton as part of the Rochester Sweeps Festival.
 The Rochester Jack was based on accounts written by Charles Dickens in his ‘Sketches by Boz.’
-The revived Rochester Jack-in-the-Green is brought to life during a fantastic ceremony that takes place at Dawn on May 1st at the top of Bluebell Hill.
+The revived Rochester Jack-in-the-Green is brought to life every year during a fantastic ceremony that takes place at Dawn on May 1st at the top of Bluebell Hill.
 Jack is woken by Morris dancers whilst surrounded by twelve “bonfires”